-In reality the use of salicylic acid for plants has several benefits.
+In reality the use of salicylic acid on plants has several benefits.
 In 1933, salicylic acid (SA) was first proposed to develop acquired immunity after disease infection.
-However, most of our knowledge about plant immune signalling has mainly been recent after it was found that salicylic acid (SA) is defence signal derived from within the plant.
+However, most of our knowledge about plant immune signalling has mainly been recent after it was found that salicylic acids (SA) role in plants is as a defence signal derived from within the plant.
 So what is this novel plant biostimulant?
+This blog dovetails nicely with our recent article on DIY pest control.

 SA show that it affects several plant processes.